 It’s a million-dollar question, right? and yes, I ask this question to myself and to everyone I encounter!
 It may seem far-fetched or purely impossible, but it’s not.
 Material fortune is in your cards just like personal happiness and fulfillment, so feel free to entertain this thought.

 Why ask such a question when trying to find yourself?
 Because the answer will help you realize what kind of a person you are.
-You’re welcome to laugh but believe you me, if you answer this question honestly, you’ll be surprised the qualities that you possess that you’d never thought you have.
+You’re welcome to laugh but believe you me, if you answer this question honestly, you’ll be surprised by the qualities that you possess that you’d never thought you have.

 Also, it will encourage you to chase your goals and work harder.
 Visualising what you want to achieve is the most powerful thing you can do to actually make it happen, so dream on.
 Once you’ve seen the things you can become, the goal becomes less fictional, and the obstacles become less real.